apigee/apigee-client-php/README.md

 Apigee API Client Library for PHP enables you to interact with the API using objects instead of coding to handle the HTTP request and response calls directly.

-Specifically, the Apigee API Client Library for PHP provides access to Apigee Edge Management APIs in the following
+Specifically, the Apigee API Client Library for PHP provides access to Apigee Edge and Apigee Management APIs in the following
 categories:

+### Apigee Edge
 * [API Products](https://apidocs.apigee.com/api/api-products-1)
 * [Apps](https://apidocs.apigee.com/api/apps-0)
 * [Apps: Company](https://apidocs.apigee.com/api/apps-company)